Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 KomradeSpectre, for helping me a ton with making the variants have custom skins.

 ## Changelog
+'1.2.8'
+- Nerfed the Adolescent, no longer has nkhunna's opinion -- 10% Health -> 75% Health
+	-- Changed it's inventory to now have 1 Medkit and 1 Planula instead of nkhunna's opinion.
+- The Devourer Dunestrider now properly has it's inventory, which adds 2 Aegis alongside the 2 Rejuvination Racks.
+- Added Healershroom
+- Added Sun Worshipper
+- Added Starving Dunestrider
+- Added nameOverride strings so Variants now are properly named in-game
+- A bunch of internal code changes.

 '1.2.7' Whoops, All Variants!
 Update
 - Added Adolescent, Child, Bruiser Imp, Alpha Bison, Hoarder, Devourer Dunestrider & Clay Soldier Variants.
 - Probably forgot about something, feedback is greatly appreciated when confronting these new monsters.